Chart Color Schemes

 Carnegie is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Carnegie's cultural diversity ranks high, with 39.7% speaking a language other than English at home and 44.7% born overseas.
-Christianity is the predominant religion, comprising 34.1%.
-Judaism, at 6.5%, is lower than Greater Melbourne's average of 17.5%.
+Carnegie's cultural diversity is notable, with 39.7% speaking a language other than English at home and 44.7% born overseas.
+Christianity is the main religion, comprising 34.1%.
+However, Judaism's representation at 6.5% is lower than Greater Melbourne's average of 17.5%.

 Frequently Asked Questions - Diversity